esummers1/esummers1.github.io/_posts/2019-07-24-java-lesson-15-comments.md

 Multiple-line comments should be used sparingly.
 One time might be when there is some reason you've had to do something a particular way which might not be obvious.
 Another might be to explain that due to some third-party dependency you're using, things need to be done here in a certain way.

 Javadocs - with the extra asterisk on the opening line - play a special role in Java.
-Documentation generation tools and IDEs hook into this syntax: the former can create documents for all your classes and functions automatically, and the latter can show you a detailed documentation view if you use a shortcut (Ctrl+J in IntelliJ, for example) when pointing at a function.
+Documentation generation tools and IDEs hook into this syntax: the former can create documents for all your classes and functions automatically, and the latter can show you a detailed documentation view if you use a shortcut when pointing at a function.
 A Javadoc looks like this:

 {% highlight java %}
 /**